PuzzleFlow/tochtli/tutorials/scaling.md

 ## Work pools

 The solution mentioned above is simple and _simple_ is good, but frequently not good enough.
 Fortunately, Tochtli has a built-in mechanism for more concurrent processing.
-I talking about work pools here.
+I'm talking about work pools here.
 Work pools are set per controller **class** and default size of them is 1.
 You can easily change by setting appropriate class attribute (it's `ActiveSupport`'s `class_attribute`, so it works nicely with inheritance, you don't need to worry).

 {% highlight ruby %}
 class ScreenerController < Tochtli::BaseController